Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Quantum Reinforcement Learning-based Solution

 \subsubsection{Quantum Measurement}

-The output of the PQC is obtained through quantum measurements of the qubit.
-A projection measurement described by a Hermitian operator $O$ is called an observational quantity that defines the basis of the Hilbert space of the quantum system.
-The result of the measurement is determined through spectral analysis of the eigenvalues $\alpha_m$ corresponding to the components of the computational basis and the orthogonal projections $P_m$.
+The output of the PQC is obtained through quantum measurements performed on the qubits.
+A projective measurement is described by a Hermitian observable $O$ acting on the state space of the quantum system, where the observable defines the eigenbasis associated with the measurement.
+The measurement outcomes correspond to the eigenvalues $\alpha_m$ obtained from the spectral decomposition of $O$, while the corresponding post-measurement states are determined through the orthogonal projection operators $P_m$.
 According to the Born rule, when a quantum state $|\psi\rangle$ is measured, it produces an outcome $\alpha_m$ and is projected onto the state $P_m |\psi\rangle/\sqrt{p(m)}$.
 The probability of obtaining this outcome is $p(m) = \langle \psi | P_m | \psi \rangle = \langle P_m \rangle_{\psi}$.
 It can be seen that for actor networks, this measurement process is equivalent to performing an action $\boldsymbol{s}$ under policy $\pi_{\boldsymbol{\theta_a}}(\boldsymbol{a}\mid \boldsymbol{s})$.
 Consequently, the quantum policy can be defined as

 The policy defined directly from projective measurements lacks explicit control parameters to regulate the exploration–exploitation tradeoff required in reinforcement learning.
-In particular, an RL agent must be able to smoothly adjust its behavior between uniform random exploration and preferential action selection during exploitation.
+In particular, a DRL agent must be able to smoothly adjust its behavior between uniform random exploration and preferential action selection during exploitation.
 To enable such control, we adopt a \texttt{softmax}-based stochastic policy parametrization~\cite{jerbi2021parametrized}.
 The quantum policy is therefore rewritten as

 where $\zeta>0$ is an inverse-temperature parameter that controls the sharpness of the action distribution and hence the exploration–exploitation balance.
-Larger values of $\zeta$ lead to more deterministic (exploitation-oriented) behavior, while smaller values encourage more uniform (exploration-oriented) action sampling.
+The larger values of $\zeta$ lead to more deterministic (exploitation-oriented) behavior, while smaller values encourage more uniform (exploration-oriented) action sampling.
 The quantity $\langle O_{\boldsymbol{a}} \rangle_{\boldsymbol{s}, \boldsymbol{\theta_a}}$ denotes the expectation value of an action-dependent observable and is further generalized by introducing trainable weights $w_{a,i}$, yielding